Expanding NatHERS assessments

 NatHERS assessments will continue to provide a thermal star rating out of 10 alongside the whole of home performance rating out of 100.

-These changes will benefit householders, saving energy and money while improving the comfort of homes across Australia.
+These changes will benefit households, helping them save energy and money while improving the comfort of their home.